I'm Hiking Guy, aka Cris Hazzard. I like to get outdoors, walk, and then write about it. It wasn't always like that

 Please do!
 Links to HikingGuy.com are great.
 Copying content is not.
 If you want to quote my content, it’s licensed under a Creative Commons license.
 You simply have to attribute HikingGuy.com as the source and link back to the site.

 Most of them you can.
 My images are licensed under a Creative Commons license.
 You simply have to attribute HikingGuy.com as the source and link back.
-Some pages have photos by other hikers, like my Hiking Inspiration posts.
 Check the footer of each page for any image restrictions.

 I answer every message, but please be patient.
 I’m usually not able to instantly respond to messages, but can generally get back to you within a few days or so.